 Today, although suffering quite badly from wear and tear and the tendancy for flooding in this area of the park, the track remains usable in dry weather, as this video from Withington Cycles shows.

-In December 2020 Oli set-up a new Facebook Group to support improvements to the Brabyns bike track, establish a sustainable group to promote cycling in the park for all levels and plan events in the park too.
+In December 2020 Marple resident Oli Lougheed set-up a new Facebook Group to support improvements to the Brabyns Bike Track, establish a sustainable group to promote cycling in the park for all levels and plan events in the park too.
 After a slow start through the winter months and the pandemic, the project is now gaining traction.
-Oli has new volunteers onboard, including Peter Young from Pedal Power Marple, and John Thorpe from Famer John's MTB Park.

 Brabyns Bike Track in the Spring of 2021

-In May 2021 Oli has held meetings with Friends of Brabyns Park, Friends of Memorial Park and councillor Malcolm Allan, who are all keen to support the group getting properly established with Stockport Council so that they can bring their plans and ideas for improving the Bike Track to fruition.
+In May 2021 Oli held meetings with Friends of Brabyns Park, Friends of Memorial Park and Councillor Malcolm Allan, who were all keen to support the group getting properly established with Stockport Council so that they could bring their plans and ideas for improving the Bike Track to fruition.

 To find out more and to get involved, head over to the Facebook Group: Brabyns Bike Track.

-As well as volunteering, Oli says "one of the easy ways you can help is by posting photos to the Group page showing the track being used - so we can start to demonstrate its popularity and show the council how important this small facility is to our local community.".
+As well as volunteering or fundraising, Oli says "one of the easy ways you can help is by posting photos to the Group page showing the track being used - it really helps us to demonstrate its popularity and show the council how important this small facility is to our local community.".

 MEN article: Young bikers keep the BMX plans on track